-The Ebola outbreak in West Africa was first reported in March 2014, and has rapidly become the deadliest occurrence of the disease since its discovery in 1976.
+The Ebola outbreak in West Africa was first reported in March 2014, and rapidly became the deadliest occurrence of the disease since its discovery in 1976.

-In fact, the current epidemic sweeping across the region has now killed more than all other known Ebola outbreaks combined.
+In fact, the epidemic killed five times more than all other known Ebola outbreaks combined.

-Up to 20 January, 8,690 people had been reported as having died from the disease in six countries; Liberia, Guinea, Sierra Leone, Nigeria, the US and Mali.
+More than 21 months on from the first confirmed case recorded on 23 March 2014, 11,315 people have been reported as having died from the disease in six countries; Liberia, Guinea, Sierra Leone, Nigeria, the US and Mali.

-The total number of reported cases is more than 21 797.
+The total number of reported cases is about 28,637.

-In March, hospital staff alerted Guinea's Ministry of Health and then MSF.
+In March, hospital staff alerted Guinea's Ministry of Health and then medical charity Medecins Sans Frontieres (MSF).
 They reported a mysterious disease in the south-eastern regions of Gueckedou, Macenta, Nzerekore, and Kissidougou.